-Let’s get something really fucking clear right now: We are being gaslighted by our country.
+Let’s get something really fucking clear right now: Our country is gaslighting us.

 Whatever hope any of us had (spoiler alert I had none) that Trump “wouldn’t be that bad” has crashed by now, and we are left with detention centers for children ripped from their parents’ arms, alongside a mural of our dictator.

 Wait.
 We aren’t supposed to have a dictator.

 When our President refers to a murderous dictator running a totalitarian state as “very honorable” and “very smart,” somebody who “loves his people,” stating that it’s an “honor to meet [him],” you have two choices: Admit Trump is dangerous as fuck and wholly anti-democratic or bury your head further in the sand.

 The ship has sailed.
 We are here.
 POTUS lies so much we don’t even care anymore.
 He refers to the free press as “our country’s biggest enemy.”
 That shit barely makes the news.

 Meanwhile, Russia’s meddling in our 2016 elections remains unaddressed.
 Not only is it unaddressed, our President advocates for Russia on the global stage, aligning himself with the world’s dictators while shitting on our allies.
 (Sure am glad he’s taking care of that pesky threat known as “Canada.”)